Roger Smalling, D.Min

 Blame shifting

 Human nature has a tendency to blame a subordinate when something goes wrong.
 Blame shifting was Adam’s first reaction after the fall.
-This is a form of moral cowardice.
+Such behavior is a form of moral cowardice.

 Imagine a man carrying a load up a ladder.
 If he drops it, where does it fall?
-On whoever is beneath, who in turn, dumps it on the one below him.
-The guy on the very bottom gets the full load.
+On whoever is beneath, who, in turn, dumps it on the one below him.
+The person on the very bottom gets the full load.
 In a hierarchy, the load is the blame.

 Man-pleasing